aisingapore/TagUI/README.md

 <details>
   <summary>
-    Click to show info on automation logs, and how to run tagui from any directory
+    Click to show info on automation logs (.log, .js, .raw), and how to run tagui from any directory
   </summary>

   After each automation run, a .log file will be created to store output of the execution, a .js file is the generated JavaScript file, a .raw is the expanded flow after reading in any module sub-scripts that are called in that flow.
 These files are for user reference purpose and can be helpful in debugging or troubleshooting the automation flow.
 To turn off creation of these files, put an empty file tagui_no_logging in tagui/src folder.